dell/omnia/docs/source/InstallationGuides/Platform/InstallJupyterhub.rst

 1. Click **File > Hub Control Plane**.
 2. Select **Stop Server**.

 .. note:: Stopping the notebook server only terminates the user pod.
-The users data persists and can be accessed by loggin in and starting the notebook server again.
+The users data persists and can be accessed by logging in and starting the notebook server again.

 **Redeploy Jupyterhub with new configurations**